reetahan/eval-chi-paris-data-processing/README.md

 # **How To Run the Model and Evaluate Results**
 Assuming you have generated training data in a singular CSV file, you can run training, validation and testing by running
 ```
-python model.py path_to_training_data [-h] [-ov your_validation_output_name.csv] [-ot your_testing_output_name.csv]
+python model.py path_to_training_data  path_to_validation_data path_to_testing_data  [-h] [-ov your_validation_output_name.csv] [-ot your_testing_output_name.csv]
 ```

 If you wish to run hyperparameter tuning yourself instead of using the values we found, you can do so with the -h option.
 You can use the -ov option and -ot option, to add a validation output filename and testing output filename of your choice, respectively, if you do not want the default.
-You MUST provide the path to your training data file (make sure it is contained in a singular CSV!)
+You MUST provide the paths to your training, validation, and testing data file (make sure each is contained in a singular CSV!)

 To evaluate the results, simply run
 ```